mapillary/mapillary-js/doc/docs/extension/webgl-custom-renderer.md

 ### `constructor`

-We can use the constructor to assing static properties of our renderer.
+We can use the constructor to assign static properties of our renderer.
 Every custom renderer needs to have a unique ID and specify its render pass (currently the only supported render pass is `Opaque`).
 These properties will not change so the constructor is a good place to assign them.
 Our cube will also be static so we assign it here as well.

 ```js
 class WebGLCubeRenderer {